Replay Protection

 4. After the execution, the affected validity predicates (also mentioned as VPs in this document) will check the storage changes and (if relevant) the signature of the transaction: if the signature is not valid, the VP will deem the transaction invalid and the changes won't be applied to the storage

-Tendermint replay protection
+CometBFT replay protection

 Implementation